aklgupta/xdelta3-gui-2.0/README.md

 ---------
 • Add a new option where one could specify what patch extension they would like.
 • xdelta3 source wildcard (so that any new version of xdelta can be placed in the root folder).
-• drag and drop functionality.
+• Drag and drop functionality.
-• make gui draggable while patch making is running.
+• Make gui draggable while patch making is running.
+• Only have one instance of a cmd window when making a batch patch.
 • Change icon in menu bar.
 • Add a new option where one could specify what patch extension they would like.
 • Add @pause to patch making cmd and .bat application cmd.